On View

 Cleveland Museum of Art

-© 2024 The Richard Hunt Estate / Artists Rights Society, New York.
+© 2026 The Richard Hunt Estate / Artists Rights Society, New York.
 Photos Courtesy of The Cleveland Museum of Art

-Currents and Constellations: Black Art in Focus puts art from the CMA’s permanent collection in conversation with a vanguard of emerging and midcareer Black artists, as each explores the fundaments of art making, embracing and challenging art history.
+Currents and Constellations: Black Art in Focus puts art from the Cleveland Museum of Art (CMA)’s permanent collection in conversation with a vanguard of emerging and midcareer Black artists, as each explores the fundaments of art making, embracing and challenging art history.
 The connections between the artworks and the themes in this exhibition are best described both as currents, which are more predictable and easier to trace, and as constellations, which are less predictable and more difficult to follow.
-Intimate in scale, yet broad in scope, Currents and Constellations illuminates singular works created by Black artists working in the United States to broaden visitors’ sense of Black artistic production.

 Swing Low, 2016